ashuppal/ashuppal.github.io/SQL.md

 – Version A number (floating point) of the latest version of this database – Download_count An integer count of the number of times this database was downloaded

+**Altering tables** SQL provides a way for you to update your corresponding tables and database schemas by using the ALTER TABLE statement to add, remove, or modify columns and table constraints. e.g.
+ALTER TABLE Movies
+  ADD COLUMN Aspect_ratio FLOAT DEFAULT 2.39;
+The above example will add a column named Aspect_ratio with a FLOAT data type to store the aspect-ratio each movie was released in.

+**Dropping tables** In some rare cases, you may want to remove an entire table including all of its data and metadata, and to do so, you can use the DROP TABLE statement. e.g.
+DROP TABLE Movies;
+The above example will remove the movies table.